KewbitXMR/haveno-app/README.md

 ### Network Endorsements

-We are not endorsing or dencouncing any particular currently operating networks from the Haveno Plus platform, you'll have the ability to choose your network, upon official release.
+We are not endorsing or denouncing any particular currently operating networks from the Haveno Plus platform, you'll have the ability to choose your network, upon official release.

 ## Project Activity